 The more hierarchical the structure, the less information will flow to the top, leading to potentially damaging decisions.
 Furthermore, a decision taken top-down is harder to implement, as people might not understand it, might disagree, or the decision might make it harder for them to do their jobs.

 In full informality, which is what happens when a group of friends gets together to choose where to have dinner, there is a high risk of creating misunderstandings and conflicts.
 Who got to choose, and why?
 Is there a gluten-free option, and if not… well why didn’t you say that your cousin cannot eat pizza?

 Awareness is key.
 The single best advice we can give about creating a decision making process is this: have a conversation around it.
 Clarify who is deciding what, when.
 Find out if this works for everyone, or if improvements need to be made.
 Share a vocabulary of decision-making: is this a consultation?
 Or is it a collective decision (aka deliberation)?
 Are we using consent?

 In time, by getting familiar with the nuts and bolts of deciding, your team will become nimble at choosing how much decision-making responsibility should be shared and how much is a matter of personal accountability.

-Topics you might want to cover in discussing decision-making with your team include:
+Topics you might want to cover when creating a group decision making process with your team include: